-The Leicester and Leicestershire Teaching School Hub delivers major national programmes with its partner Teach First and these national programmes make up the majority of the Teaching School Hub's KPIs.
+The Leicester and Leicestershire Teaching School Hub delivers major national programmes and these national programmes make up the majority of the Teaching School Hub's KPIs.
 Progress against the KPIs are generally close to or exceeding targets and ECT (Early Career Teachers) satisfaction levels are comparably higher than other ECT providers.
+In February 2024 the Teaching School Hub was redesignated for a further four years from 1 September 2024.